-- slicer.util.getNode() is recommended only for interactive debugging in the Python console/Jupyter notebook - its input is intentionally defined vaguely (it can be either node ID or name and you can use wildcards such as \), which is good because it make it simpler to use, but the uncertain behavior is not good for general-purpose use in a module - throws an exception so that the developer knows immediately that there was a typo or other unexpected error - slicer.mrmlScene.GetNodeByID() is more appropriate when a module needs to access a MRML node: - its behavior is more predictable: it only accepts node ID as input. slicer.mrmlScene.
+- slicer.util.getNode() is recommended only for interactive debugging in the Python console/Jupyter notebook - its input is intentionally defined vaguely (it can be either node ID or name and you can use wildcards such as ), which is good because it make it simpler to use, but the uncertain behavior is not good for general-purpose use in a module - throws an exception so that the developer knows immediately that there was a typo or other unexpected error - slicer.mrmlScene.GetNodeByID() is more appropriate when a module needs to access a MRML node: - its behavior is more predictable: it only accepts node ID as input. slicer.mrmlScene.
 GetFirstNodeByName() can be used to get a node by its name, but since multiple nodes in the scene can have the same name, it is not recommended to keep reference to a node by its name.
-Since node if node is not found it returns None (instead of throwing an exception), because this is often not considered an error in module code (it is just used to check existence of a node) and using return value for not-found nodes allows simpler syntax
+Since node IDs may change when a scene is saved and reloaded, node ID should not be stored persistently, but node references must be used instead - if node is not found it returns None (instead of throwing an exception), because this is often not considered an error in module code (it is just used to check existence of a node) and using return value for not-found nodes allows simpler syntax